 6. EULA – Duration of the license use

 6.1.1 The EULA takes effect on the date the payment of the CLIENT has been credited in THEGREENBOW banking account.

 6.1.2 The EULA is entered into for the Initial Term of the License to Use as stated in the Order.
-Accordingly, and unless terminated (a) during the THIRTY (30) day Evaluation Period starting at the first Initial Period or (b) for a sufficiently serious breach in application of the EULA ‘Termination’ Article (i) no termination ‘for convenience’ is possible by either party during the Initial Term (or any Additional Period) and (ii) the Fee due by the Client during the Initial Term (or any Additional Period) is payable by the Client to TGB, as stated in the EULA ‘Financial Terms’ Article.
+Accordingly, and unless terminated (a) during the THIRTY (30) day Evaluation Period starting at the first Initial Period or (b) for a sufficiently serious breach in application of the EULA “Termination” section (i) no termination “for convenience” is possible by either party during the Initial Term (or any Additional Period) and (ii) the Fee due by the Client during the Initial Term (or any Additional Period) is payable by the Client to THEGREEENBOW, as stated in the EULA “Financial Terms” section.

 6.1.3 Each period of performance of the EULA subsequent to the Initial Term constitutes an Additional Term (which never includes an Evaluation Period).
 The parties shall have the same rights and obligations during any Additional Period as during the Initial Term.

 7. EULA – Financial Terms

 7.1.1 The amount and terms of payment of the Fee are detailed in the Order and are expressed exclusive of tax.
 The fees of the Licence of Use are fixed during the Initial Period (and any Additional Period.
 The Client is solely responsible for the payment of the Fee and any taxes and/or duties related to the execution of the EULA.
 As the sole signatory of the EULA, the Client is solely responsible for the payment of the sums owed due to the use of the Software by its Employees and/or those of its service providers, subcontractors and legal entities that it controls or that control it within the meaning of Art.
 L.233-3 of the Commercial Code.
-TGB’s (or its Distributor’s) Fee invoices are payable in arrears within a maximum of thirty (30) days from the date of invoice.
+THEGREENBOW’s Fee invoices are payable in advance at the date of conclusion of the EULA.

-7.2.1 If the EULA is renewed or tacitly continued at the end of the Initial Term, the Fee for the Additional Period shall be automatically indexed each year on the anniversary date of the Initial Term according to the indexation formula P1 = P0 x (S1 / S0) where P1 = revised price; P0 = original contractual price of the Fee; S0 = Syntec reference index at the date of commencement of the Initial Term and S1 = most recently published index at the date of application of the indexation.
+7.2.1 If the EULA is tacitly renewed / continued / extended at the end of the Initial Term, the Licence and Maintenance Fee for the Additional Period shall be automatically indexed each year on the anniversary date of the Initial Term according to the indexation formula P1 = P0 x (S1 / S0) where P1 = revised price; P0 = original contractual price of the Fee; S0 = Syntec reference index at the date of commencement of the Initial Term and S1 = most recently published index at the date of application of the indexation.

-7.3.1 Compliance by the Client with the deadlines for the payment of the Fee is an explicit and essential aspect of the Client’s performance expected by TGB.
-Any delay in payment by the Client of more than thirty (30) days after the contractually agreed due date is deemed to constitute a sufficiently serious non-performance by the Client that automatically entitles TGB to suspend the License to Use and Maintenance without further notice or formality of any kind.
+7.3.1 Compliance by the Client with the deadlines for the payment of the Fee is an explicit and essential aspect of the Client’s performance expected by THEGREENBOW.
+Any delay in payment by the Client after the contractually agreed due date is deemed to constitute a sufficiently serious breach or non-performance by the Client that automatically entitles THEGREENBOW to suspend the License to Use and Maintenance without further notice or formality of any kind.

 8. EULA – Liability and Insurance